JimHagan/AdobeConnectWrapper/README.md

 ### Basic code hierarchy

-- **adobe_connect.py** A very thin wrapper to the Adobe Connect XML API
+- **adobe_connect.py** A very thin wrapper to the Adobe Connect XML API (Use this for a simple and granular one-to-one interface)
-- **meeting_management.py** A set of higher level abstractions for integrating Adobe Connect into an application.
+- **meeting_management.py** A set of higher level abstractions for integrating Adobe Connect into an application (Use this for a more object oriented encapsulation of connect).
 - **tests.py** Tests covering major classes from both adobe_connect.py and meeting_management.py

 *NOTE*: This code was extracted from a larger codebase and there may be some loose ends which would prevent it function as is, but it would be trivial to get it working in it's minimal state.